ishaqmusaq/alx-system_engineering-devops/README.md

- script that prints the type of a file in the /tmp
+script that switchs current user to the user betty